WDD 130: Web Fundamentals

 Overview

-An HTML form is a user interface that needs styling in order to be usable and provide a positive user experience given the direct interaction.
-In this activity, CSS is added to the user poll form built in the last module.
+An HTML form is a user interface that needs styling in order to be usable and provide a positive user experience.
+In this activity, you will add CSS 'User Poll' form built in the last module.

 Ugly form